Operator scaling: theory and applications: Symbolic matrices with polynomial entries and non-commutative rank

 \begin{example}{ } The following $3 \times 3$ skew symmetric matrix is singular over $\F(z,w)$ but not singular over $\F \langC z,w\rangC$.

 \end{example}

 \begin{theorem}[SINGULAR] The following are equivalent for a matrix $L = \sum_{i=1}^m x_i A_i$ in non-commuting variables $\bx$.
-Again some of these equivalences only hold for large enough fields $\mathbb{F}$. \begin{enumerate} \item $L$ is singular (namely not invertible) over $\Fxx$. \item $L$ has nontrivial {\em polynomial} factors in $\Fx$.
-Namely, there exist $r <n$, matrices $K,M$ of dimensions $n\times r , r\times n$ (respectively) with entries in $\Fx$\footnote{Moreover, the polynomial entries of $K,M$ in such a minimal decomposition can actually be taken to be polynomials of {\em degree 1}, namely {\em affine} combinations of the variables.} such that $L=KM$.
+Again some of these equivalences only hold for large enough fields $\mathbb{F}$ and some only over reals or complex numbers.
+But for concreteness, we will fix the field to be $\C$. \begin{enumerate} \item $L$ is singular (namely not invertible) over $\Fxx$. \item $L$ has nontrivial {\em polynomial} factors in $\Fx$.
+Namely, there exist $r <n$, matrices $K,M$ of dimensions $n\times r , r\times n$ (respectively) with entries in $\Fx$\footnote{Moreover, the polynomial entries of $K,M$ in such a minimal decomposition can actually be taken to be polynomials of {\em degree at most 1}, namely {\em affine} combinations of the variables.} such that $L=KM$.
 The smallest $r$ with this property is called the {\em non-commutative rank} (and sometimes {\em inner rank}) of $L$, and is denoted $\emph{\ncrk} (L)$. \item The linear space defined by $L$ {\em with matrix coefficients} is {\em singular}.
-Namely, for every integer $k$ and every tuple of $k\times k$ matrices $(B_1, B_2, \ldots, B_m)$ over $\F$, the matrix $\sum_{i=1}^m B_i \otimes A_i$ is singular over $\F$. \item For every integer $k$ we have $\Det(\sum X_i \otimes A_i) \equiv 0$, where the $X_i$ are $k\times k$ matrices of {\em commutative} variables, $\Det$ is still the commutative determinant polynomial, acting here on $kn \times kn$ matrices. \item $L$ has a {\em shrunk subspace}.
+Namely, for every integer $k$ and every tuple of $k\times k$ matrices $(B_1, B_2, \ldots, B_m)$ over $\F$, the matrix $\sum_{i=1}^m B_i \otimes A_i$ is singular over $\F$. \item For every integer $k$ we have $\Det\left(\sum_{i=1}^m X_i \otimes A_i\right) \equiv 0$, where the $X_i$ are $k\times k$ matrices of {\em commutative} variables, $\Det$ is still the commutative determinant polynomial, acting here on $kn \times kn$ matrices. \item $L$ has a {\em shrunk subspace}.
 Namely, there are subspaces $U,W$ of $\F^n$, with $\dim W < \dim U$, such that for all $i$ $A_iU \subseteq W$. \item $L$ has a {\em Hall-blocker} (in analogy with the Hall theorem for perfect matchings).
 Namely, there exist nonsingular matrices $B,C$ over $\F$ such that the symbolic matrix $BLC$ has an all-zeros minor of size $i \times j$, with $i+j >n$. \item The {\em completely positive} quantum operator (or map) associated with $L$ is rank-decreasing.
-Namely, there exist a positive semi-definite matrix $P$ such that $\rk (\sum_{i=1}^m A_iPA_i^\dagger) < \emph{\rk}(P)$. \item The tuple of matrices $(A_1, A_2, \ldots, A_m)$ is in the {\em null-cone} of the Left-Right action of $(SL_n(\F))^2$ on $m$ $n\times n$ matrices, namely they evaluate to zero on every non-constant homogeneous \textbf{invariant} polynomial under this action\footnote{The Left-Right action and its invariant polynomials are defined as follows.
-Consider $mn^2$ commuting variables $(Y_1, Y_2, \ldots Y_m)$, each a matrix, and consider polynomials in these variables.
+Namely, there exist a positive semi-definite matrix $P$ such that $\rk (\sum_{i=1}^m A_iPA_i^\dagger) < \emph{\rk}(P)$.\footnote{Here $A^{\dagger}$ denotes the conjugate transpose of a complex matrix $A$.} \item The tuple of matrices $(A_1, A_2, \ldots, A_m)$ is in the {\em null-cone} of the Left-Right action of $(SL_n(\F))^2$ on $m$ $n\times n$ matrices, namely they evaluate to zero on every non-constant homogeneous \textbf{invariant} polynomial under this action\footnote{The Left-Right action and its invariant polynomials are defined as follows.
+Consider $mn^2$ commuting variables which are arranged in $m$ matrices $(Y_1, Y_2, \ldots Y_m)$, and consider polynomials in these variables.
 Every pair $B,C$ of determinant 1 matrices over $\F$ defines a linear map of these variables by sending this tuple to $(BY_1C, BY_2C, \ldots BY_mC)$.
 A polynomial in these variables is {\em invariant} if it remains unchanged by this action for every such pair $B,C$.}. \end{enumerate} \end{theorem}